richmr/robocompscoutingapp/README.md

     - first_events_API_key: The team's registered API key
     - first_event_ID: The first event we want to load and score (used to populate team database)
 - Have to figure out what to do with skeleton vs. not skeleton; advanced users can replace?
+- The classes for scoring items have to be applied to the tapped element itself.
+Not the divs.
+I think this will limit my background feedback.
+But this can't be perfect.

 ### Added classes